vkhangpham/timeline-segmentation/README.md

 ## Parameter Optimization System

-The system includes a sophisticated parameter optimization framework that automatically tunes algorithm parameters for optimal performance on each domain.
+The system includes a sophisticated parameter optimization framework with unified configuration management that automatically tunes algorithm parameters for optimal performance on each domain.

+### Unified Configuration Architecture

+The optimization system uses a two-file configuration approach:

+- **`config.yaml`**: Contains penalty system and objective function parameters (shared with main algorithm)
+- **`optimization.yaml`**: Contains only optimization-specific settings (search space, strategy, execution)

+This ensures **perfect synchronization** between the main algorithm and optimization process - no parameter duplication or inconsistencies.

 ### Bayesian Optimization